ScorpioTM/DeFiData/README.md

 - Retrieve the balances of multiple tokens for the given holders addresses.
 - Retrieve the allowances of multiple tokens for the given holders and spender addresses.

+### PinkLock

+The [`PinkLock`](https://scorpiotm.github.io/DeFiData/classes/PinkLock.html) class provides methods for retrieving token timelocks associated with user addresses and token addresses from different versions of [`PinkLock`](https://scorpiotm.github.io/DeFiData/classes/PinkLock.html)'s contracts.
+It allows you to:

+- Retrieve the timelocks associated with multiple user addresses.
+- Retrieve the timelocks associated with multiple token addresses.

+### UniCrypt

+The [`UniCrypt`](https://scorpiotm.github.io/DeFiData/classes/UniCrypt.html) class provides methods for retrieving tokens timelocks associated with user addresses and token addresses from different versions of [`UniCrypt`](https://scorpiotm.github.io/DeFiData/classes/UniCrypt.html)'s contracts.
+It allows you to:

+- Retrieve the timelocks associated with multiple user addresses.
+- Retrieve the timelocks associated with multiple token addresses.

 ## Usage

 Here's an example of how to use DeFiData library: